Jamus Lim: Political career

 Lim at a press conference in 2020.

 Lim became a member of the WP in September 2019, having previously volunteered in the party's grassroots activities.

 On 30 June 2020, he was announced as part of a four-member WP team contesting in the newly-formed Sengkang GRC with team members, He Ting Ru, Louis Chua and Raeesah Khan in the 2020 general election.

 On 1 July 2020, Lim engaged in a televised political debate with Francis Yuen from the Progress Singapore Party (PSP), Chee Soon Juan from the Singapore Democratic Party (SDP) and Minister Vivian Balakrishnan from the governing People's Action Party (PAP).
 His performance at the debate was well-received, with PN Balji of The New Paper writing that he was "smelling of roses" and Toh Wen Li of The Straits Times describing Lim as the "star candidate" of the party.

 On 10 July 2020, following the results of the 2020 general election, Lim and his team were elected into Parliament after securing 52.12% of the vote, defeating Ng Chee Meng and his PAP team in an upset victory that secured a second GRC for the opposition.

 On 27 December 2020, Lim was elected as Deputy Head of the Policy Research Team of the WP's Central Executive Committee (CEC).

 In June 2024, Lim was elected as WP's Youth Wing President replacing Nicole Seah who resigned over a extramarital affair with fellow MP Leon Perera.
 He served as youth wing president until June 2025 when he was replaced by non-constituency MP (NCMP) Eileen Chong.
 Lim subsequently became the Deputy Head of Policy Research.

-During the 2025 general election, Lim and his team were re-elected in Sengkang GRC after securing 56.32% of the vote.
+During the 2025 general election, Lim was in a four-member WP team and contested in Sengkang GRC with He Ting Ru, Louis Chua, and Abdul Muhaimin and won the GRC with 56.32% of the votes.
+Lim was elected as Member of Parliament representing Sengkang GRC in the 15th Parliament.

 Political positions

 On 3 September 2020, Lim gave his maiden speech in Parliament.
 He asserted that there was "insufficient compassion in our policymaking process" and proposed that Singapore could implement a "simple, across-the-board minimum wage".

-On 11 July 2023, Speaker of Parliament Tan Chuan-Jin made a public apology to Lim after a clip of him using "unparliamentary language" during a 17 April parliamentary sitting was shared on Reddit; Tan had muttered "fucking populist" shortly after a 20-minute speech by Lim on the establishment of an official poverty line.
+On 11 July 2023, Speaker of Parliament Tan Chuan-Jin made a public apology to Lim after a clip of him using unparliamentary language during a 17 April parliamentary sitting was shared on Reddit; Tan had muttered "fucking populist" shortly after a 20-minute speech by Lim on the establishment of an official poverty line.
 Lim accepted Tan's apology.

 Personal life

 When young, Lim was a rugby player, drummer, and self-declared "Solitaire junkie".
-He is married to Chilean-American writer Eneida Patricia Alcalde; they have a daughter born in 2019.
+He is married to writer Eneida Patricia Alcalde, an American of Chilean–Puerto Rican descent; they have a daughter born in 2019.